The Best Security Systems for the Deaf in 2024

 Entry Sensors

 Entry sensors are the first line of defense of home security, since they protect the entryways of your home.
-This makes them an essential part of your home security system, because they let you and the monitoring center know if an intruder has entered your home.
-These are especially important for deaf customers.
+That makes them an essential part of your home security system, because they let you and the monitoring center know if an intruder has entered your home.
+They’re especially important for deaf customers.

 Email Notifications